-Custom code enables developers to build complex business processes, customized user interfaces, and integrations with third-party systems, which can’t be developed using declarative tools.
+Custom code enables developers to build complex business processes, customized user interfaces, and integrations with third-party systems — things that can’t be done using declarative tools.

-There is really very little limit on what can be created through custom code in Salesforce - it's an incredibly powerful toolkit.
+There's hardly any limit to what can be created through custom code in Salesforce.
+As a result, it's an incredibly powerful toolkit.

 How code changes are made

 All code changes in Salesforce are created in Apex, the Salesforce programming language.
 Apex is an object-oriented programming language that uses syntax similar to Java.

 Code changes are generally created in one of three ways:

 Using the Apex console in a developer org.

 Through an Integrated Development Environment (IDE).
 (An IDE is a software suite consolidating the essential tools developers need to write and test software.
 Typically, an IDE contains a code editor, a compiler, and a debugger that the developer accesses through a single user interface.)